GitOps for On-Premise - What to Keep in Mind

 Weave GitOps Makes ‘Kubernetes Anywhere’ Practical

-Weave GitOps helps bring policy as code to your multicloud and hybrid workloads.
+Weave GitOps (powered by Flux CD) helps bring policy as code to your multi-cloud and hybrid workloads.
 This single GitOps management console can make your Kubernetes clusters in the cloud, on-prem, and at the edge adhere to a set desired state.
 The version control capabilities of Git are used as the source of truth, and any deviation in the actual state is reversed to keep the system functioning as it was defined.

 Weave GitOps includes Liquid Metal, a Cluster API provider for provisioning Kubernetes on bare metal.
 All that’s required is a single Flintlock agent on each host which uses Firecracker micro VMs to provide the Kubernetes cluster backplane and worker nodes.
 Cluster templates stored in Git can then be provisioned using Hybrid Cloud solutions and directly in your data centre or at the edge.